awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-invitations.md

 + [accept\-resource\-share\-invitation](https://docs.aws.amazon.com/cli/latest/reference/ram/accept-resource-share-invitation.html)
 + [reject\-resource\-share\-invitation](https://docs.aws.amazon.com/cli/latest/reference/ram/reject-resource-share-invitation.html)

 1. The following example starts by using the [get\-resource\-share\-invitations](https://docs.aws.amazon.com/cli/latest/reference/ram/get-resource-share-invitations.html) command to retrieve a list of all of the invitations available to the user's AWS account\.
 The AWS CLI `query` parameter lets you restrict the output to only those invitations with its `status` set to `PENDING`\.
-This example shows one invitation from account 111111111111 is currently `PENDING` for the current account `123456789012` and AWS Region\.
+This example shows one invitation from account 111111111111 is currently `PENDING` for the current account `123456789012` in the specified AWS Region\.

    ```
    $ aws ram get-resource-share-invitations \
+       --region us-east-1 \
        --query 'resourceShareInvitations[?status==`PENDING`]'
    {
        "resourceShareInvitations": [